7 Cool, Romantic, and Cocktail-Forward Hotels in San Francisco

 1. Hotel Emblem

-Okay, full confession: I loved this hotel before it was the Emblem (so long, cozy, and cute Hotel Rex) and was a little bitter when it closed and underwent a facelift and rebrand by Viceroy Hotels & Resorts.
-It reopened in early 2019 with a new identity as a vibey boutique hotel, and I have to say----WOW!
+Okay, full confession: I loved this hotel before it was the Hotel Emblem (so long, cozy, and cute downtown San Francisco Hotel Rex) and was a little bitter when it closed.
+But it underwent a facelift and rebrand by Viceroy Hotels & Resorts and reopened in early 2019 with a new identity as a vibey boutique hotel, and I have to say----WOW!

 The cool factor is off the charts, with bold colors, book nooks, and creative panache infused into every space, including rooms with typewriters on the desk and record players and accompanying vinyl.